Primary Navigation Mobile

 Smart chargers can help prolong a battery’s life.

 Smart battery chargers are great.
 They perform basically the same function as a conventional charger, but they have a couple of extra tricks.
-The biggest boon is that they can recognise when your battery is fully charged and automatically cut off the electricity supply, preventing damage from overcharging.
-They can also recondition the battery – that’s a charging setting that removes corrosion from the battery’s internal components, regaining lost performance.
+The biggest boon is that they can recognise when your battery is fully charged and automatically cut the power supply, preventing damage from overcharging.
+They can also recondition the battery.
+That’s a charging setting that removes corrosion from the battery’s internal components, regaining lost performance.

 4. Don’t idle your engine to charge your battery